Hamiltonian torus actions and the unimodality of odd Betti numbers: Higher dimensional torus actions

 \subsection{A result in arbitrary dimensions}

-In this section a result in arbitrary dimensions is proven.
-A complete solution of \cite[Problem 4.3]{JHKLM} would imply for a closed symplectic manifold with a non-trivial Hamiltonian $S^1$-action, for each odd $i$ such that $1 < i \leq n$, In this section, we show that in arbitrary dimensions with Hamiltonian $T^2$-symmetry, this inequality holds for \textit{some} $i$.
+In this subsection a result in arbitrary dimensions is proven.
+A complete solution of \cite[Problem 4.3]{JHKLM} would imply for a closed symplectic manifold with a non-trivial Hamiltonian $S^1$-action, for each odd $i$ such that $1 < i \leq n$, In Theorem \ref{gendim}, we show that in arbitrary dimensions with Hamiltonian $T^2$-symmetry, this inequality holds for \textit{some} $i$.
 The following lemma about Betti numbers will be needed.

-\begin{lemma} Suppose that $(M,\omega)$ is a $2n$-dimensional closed, connected symplectic manifold with a non-trivial Hamiltonian $S^1$-action, and has an extremal fixed component $F_{0}$ of dimension $2k \neq 2$.
+\begin{lemma} Suppose that $(M,\omega)$ is a $2n$-dimensional, closed, connected, symplectic manifold with a non-trivial Hamiltonian $S^1$-action, and has an extremal fixed component $F_{0}$ of dimension $2k \neq 2$.
 Then there is an odd integer $i$ such that $1<i \leq n$ and $b_{1}(M) \leq b_{i}(M)$. \end{lemma} \begin{proof} If $k=0$ then $b_{1}(M)=0$ by Theorem \ref{locbet}.
 If $2< 2k <2n$, then by Lemma \ref{unimod} the inequalities $b_{1}(M) \leq b_{2k-1}(M)$ and $b_{1}(M) \leq b_{2n-2k+1}(M)$ hold.
 The assumption $2k>2$ implies that the two odd integers $2k-1$ and $2n-2k+1$ are greater than $1$.
 Moreover since they differ by a reflection centered at $n$, at least one of them is at most $n$. \end{proof}

 The main result of this subsection is as follows.